Keir Starmer is throwing Scotland under the Brexit bus

 The UK is the only country in north west Europe to have suffered a drop in exports since 2016, and the ONS showed that Scotland’s economy has already fallen by 6% as a result of Brexit imposed on us against our will.

-For all the economic disruption that the Covid restrictions have caused, the OBR said that the economic impact of Brexit hits twice as hard.
+And to put it in context, for all the economic disruption that the Covid restrictions have caused, the OBR said that the economic impact of Brexit hits twice as hard.

 Scotland strongly opposes Brexit – but Starmer backs it anyway